crowsonkb/style_transfer/README.md

 ## Installation

 ### Building pycaffe for Python 3.5

+*If you use pycaffe for other things, you might want to do this in a second copy of Caffe so you don't break things using Python 2.*

 On OS X, you can install Python 3 and Boost.Python using [Homebrew](http://brew.sh):